makeabilitylab/physcomp/communication/p5js-paint-io.md

 **Figure.** A schematic diagram of the accelerometer-based paintbrush controller with ESP32.
 Made with Fritzing.
 {: .fs-1 }

-You could (and should) design your own paintbrush controller too!
-Think about how to map different brush properties to sensors:
-- Set the brush size or color based on microphone input—louder sounds correspond to larger brush sizes or different hues.
-Now, you can whistle, shout, and sing to paint!
-- Set the brush color using a color sensor like [this one from Adafruit](https://www.adafruit.com/product/1334)
-- Allow your painter to "paint over" an existing picture or video input stream (sort of [like this](https://youtu.be/QfpFX4NBhJw))

 ### Video demonstration of PaintIO 4

 Here's a sneak peek of me using this new controller followed by a YouTube video overview of the whole PaintIO application and controller experience.